What is the Middle of a Love Story?

 But most of all, it is my sincerest of hopes that you find the love that only our Lord God offers.
 Oh nothing too grand, it is only the one where He sent his only son to come in human form to a certain death in order to save us from all sins—past, present, and future.
 And all we need to do is ask--nothing more--because He loves us no matter what, because we are, and have always been His.

 That is the kind of love I pray for myself, my husband, my family, and for you and yours.
 I offer this site to you, Abba Father.
 Thank you for your love that never ceases to amaze me.
 Thank you for letting me borrow my husband and children for me to love and care for.
 My cup runneth over.

 Welcome to the Middle of a Love Story.

 Founder & Editor

 Former Editor-in-Chief and Publisher of New York and Los Angeles-based print family magazine, BC (Baby Couture)--Kariz is a mom to 3 human kids who are the loves of her and her husband Martin's life, and to 2 furry Shih Tzu boys.
 She was also a celebrity photographer and wardrobe stylist.
 Raised by a single mother, Kariz has always wondered how it would have felt like to have grown up with the affection of two parents, which is probably why she likes reading about stories of devotion and disconnect.
-She is currently helping manage her Farmery restaurant and deli business with her husband, whom she is perpetually in the middle of a love story with.
+She is currently helping manage her Farmery restaurant and deli business with her husband, Martin, whom she is perpetually in the middle of a love story with.
 Martin is the biggest love of her life, and why she knows the true meaning of love in human form.
 Kariz loves the Lord, and has recently again felt the overwhelming love and forgiveness of her Heavenly Father--and cannot wait to see how He will use her according to His will.